World War I

-On 31/10/1917, at Beer-Sheva in Israel, there is a celebration honouring the fallen of the Australian Light Horse Regiment in defeating the Turkish entrenched soldiers at that location where the WW1 defeat occurred.
-Many veterans and Government officials from associated Nations of about 2000 persons are attending at that War Memorial.
+On 31/10/1917, at Beer-Sheva in Israel, there was a celebration honouring the fallen of the Australian Light Horse Regiment in defeating the Turkish entrenched soldiers at that location where the WW1 defeat occurred.
+Many veterans and Government officials from associated Nations of about 2000 persons attended at that War Memorial.

-Fleurieu Family History Group members Graham and Pauline Redman and some of their friends are attending this event on that date.
+Fleurieu Family History Group members Graham and Pauline Redman and some of their friends attended this event on that date.
 A great Uncle of Graham’s on his mothers side of his family, Alfred Lake was one of those Soldiers who died there in 1918.

 In Flanders fields…

 PoppiesIn Flanders fields the poppies blow